nknorg/nkn-wallet-js/README.md

  * @param fail : function : callback for all errors that happened in transfer *
  * !!! the fail function will be called for any transfer errors
- *     and the parameter applied is a NknWalletError instance. !!!
+ *     and the parameter applied is a WalletError instance. !!!
   */
 transferTo(toAddress, value, password, success, fail)
 ```